 |

-Our normal monthly meeting is now on the third Thursday of the month except December and January (holiday break) at Bentleigh RSL in Bentleigh, starting at 1:15 PM.
+Our normal monthly meeting is now on the first Sunday of the month except December, January (holiday break) and July (BBQ) at Bentleigh RSL in East Bentleigh, starting at 1:15 PM.
+We may vary the Sunday if holidays or ceremonies conflict.
 We meet about midday for lunch before the meeting.

 The Bentleigh RSL is located at: